santorsm/01-lab-301/README.md

 - Michelle guided me on sharing data between `App.js` and `Main.js`
 - Ryan helped me work through sending the function to `Main.js`

+29 March:

+- Code review helped me to correct the issues I experienced with my Modal
+- Relied on Michelle's css code to render the image within the modal